acmiyaguchi/acmiyaguchi.me/blog/_posts/2018-06-02-remote-sensing.md

 This topological approach can be used to build spectral and graphical models for clustering and segmentation.
 As the spatial and frequency domains in the Fourier transform, there is a natural transformation between graphs and their matrix form.
 By removing the diagonal of the graph matrix, we obtain a similar spatial image of the graph called the Laplacian matrix.
 In fact, the eigenvectors of this matrix have a similar interpretation to the Fourier transform.
-[9] Both of these transformations form an orthonormal basis in a spectral domain that can be processed using the same toolbox.
+[8] Both of these transformations form an orthonormal basis in a spectral domain that can be processed using the same toolbox.

 {:refdef: style="text-align: center;"}
 ![sparsity]({{ "/assets/blog-01/sphx_glr_plot_logistic_l1_l2_sparsity_001.png" | absolute_url }})

+_**Figure**: The effect of regularization on sparsity in a logistic regression of the MNIST dataset from [scikit-learn](http://scikit-learn.org/stable/auto_examples/linear_model/plot_logistic_l1_l2_sparsity.html)_

 This spectral decomposition has extensive uses because there are efficient algorithms for processing trillions of sparse data points in space.
 For example, the PageRank algorithm pioneered by Google uses a method called power iteration to find the eigenpairs of the web hyperlink matrix.